 What if I use tobacco products?

 Residents will receive a pay check from MD Anderson and are subject to its policies, including one starting in calendar year 2015 that forbids the hiring of tobacco users by the institution.
-Visit the Academic & Visa Administration - Trainee website to learn more about MD Anderson's tobacco-free hiring process.
+Learn more about MD Anderson's tobacco-free hiring process.

 Who can I contact for more information?